CodeForInnovation/Data-Science-Portfolio/Home_Loan_Approval_Prediction/README.md

-Home loan approval prediction using Machine Learning.
+Home loan approval prediction using Machine Learning in a streamlit web application and storing the prediction data in Google BigQuery for doing approval analysis.

 Dataset: https://www.kaggle.com/datasets/rishikeshkonapure/home-loan-approval